 As the President of JGS, I have been pushing OPEN ACCESS DATABASE of bore hole profiles.
 The idea was proposed together with several other institutes and states that bore hole data is a common property of people because people live on ground, people use ground water, people rely on lifelines and subways, and people plan to purchase land for future residence.
 Unfortunately, achievement is still limited.
 Similarly, in many countries, bore hole data is not well open to the public.
 One of the reasons for this is the strict copy-right regulation which does not allow information on private property to be freely released to the public.
 There will be intense discussions on priority between copy right and people's welfare.
-One good idea is that the bore hole data is related not with its exact location but with the town block where it was obtained.
 Availability of bore hole database will be combined with GIS technology, open new field of research and enable more rational construction planning.
 Please recall one of my new mottos "Geotechnical Engineering for the people and with people."